-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Mechanic ville City School District's basic financial statements.
-The supplementary information on pages 62-64 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The schedule of expenditures of federal awards on page 70 is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Mechanicville City School District's basic financial statements.
+The supplementary information on pages 62-64 and the schedule of expenditures of federal awards on page 70 as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
 These supplementary schedules and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information and schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.